santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/about.md

   <p>🌍 My goal is to predict how species respond to environmental changes, and apply these findings to conservation, agriculture, and fisheries.
 To learn more, see my <a href="https://santiagomonteromendieta.github.io/research/">Research</a>.</p>

   <p>☕️ I'm always open to collaborations, discussions and speaking opportunities.
-Feel free to <a href="https://santiagomonteromendieta.github.io/contact/">contact me</a>.</p>
+Feel free to <a href="https://santiagomonteromendieta.github.io/contact/">get in touch</a>.</p>

 </div>